Get your FREE store + Amazon business!

 52 week money saving challenge

-A streak-based savings app
+A streak app

-Saving into the checking account
+Saving into checking

 The plan wasn’t wrong for a person.
 It was wrong for a waitress.
 Week 50 wanted fifty bucks – the same week tips die and a seven-year-old wants a Barbie Dreamhouse.